 In addition to the Code of Conduct provisions, Council has adopted a distinct Other Employment Policy.
-It recognises the need to be flexible (rather than imposing unnecessary conditions), provides inappropriate circumstances which could arise, and outlines the process for seeking approval to engage in secondary employment.
+It recognises the need to be flexible (rather than imposing unnecessary conditions), provides inappropriate circumstances which could arise, and outlines the process for seeking approval to engage in Other employment.
 The Policy also reinforces the Code requirement that Council information and resources are not to be used for private purposes.

-Council provides annual refresher training on the Policy, as well as it being included in the induction for new employees.
+Council provides annual refresher training on the Policy, as well as it being included in the induction for new employees and sending out regular reminders to the staff at Bayside Council.

-Councillor access to information and resources
+3.8 Councillor access to information and resources